Bank filtration

-River Bank filtration is a type of filtration that works by passing water to be purified for use as drinking water through the banks of a river or lake.
-It is then drawn off by extraction wells some distance away from the water body.
+River bank filtration is a type of filtration that works by passing water to be purified for use as drinking water through the banks of a river or lake.
+It is then drawn off by extraction from a well that is some distance away from the water body.
 The process may directly yield drinkable water, or be a relatively uncomplicated way of pre-treating water for further purification.